 - Natural children (up to 18 years of age; 23 years for full-time students)

 It is important to note that any survivors who wish to claim survival benefits following a loved one’s death must prove actual dependency at the time of the worker’s death.
 For dependent children who are physically or mentally disabled, they may have further benefits under the law.
 New Jersey workers’ compensation rules also state that the employer or the employer’s insurance carrier must pay upward of $3,500 for funeral expenses for any worker who suffers a job-related death.

-At the Law Offices of Jonathan F. Marshall, our skilled attorneys have decades of experience representing the survivors of workers killed in accidents on the job.
+At New Jersey Workers Compensation Lawyer, our skilled attorneys have decades of experience representing the survivors of workers killed in accidents on the job.
 Our legal staff has the know-how and training to help your family through a difficult time by successfully prosecuting dependency death claims in Essex, Passaic, Union and Monmouth counties, and all across the Garden State.

 Our New Jersey workers’ compensation lawyers are here to assist you.
 Please contact Daniel Santarsiero, Esq., at 866-916-3549 for a free, no-obligation consultation.
 Following your initial meeting, if you choose to retain our law firm, we will represent your family on a contingent-fee basis (there will be no legal fees charged to you unless we make a recovery on your behalf).
 We are experts in the field of workplace death benefit claims and can guide you through the process so that your family can receive its rightful compensation under New Jersey law.